9 Pruning Mistakes That Could Kill Your MetroWest Trees

 American Climbers Can Help Professionally Prune Your Trees

-Pruning is important service for trees, but it can harm and possibly kill a tree if someone does it wrong.
+Pruning is an important service for trees, but it can harm and possibly kill a tree if someone does it wrong.
 If you’re unsure about pruning your own trees or want to correct earlier pruning mistakes, give American Climbers a call at 508-497-8628 or request a quote online.

 Our trained crew members know how to keep your trees healthy and vigorous by making the right pruning cuts in the right places and at the right time.
 You can count on us for high-quality tree pruning and better-looking trees.